Kevin Eschenfelder: Fox Sports Net

-Comcast SportsNet Houston
+Space City Home Network

 Eschenfelder joined CSN Houston when it began broadcasting in October 2012, continuing as the face that fans of the Rockets and Astros have seen before and after games.
-He is the host of "SportsTalk Live," the network's one-hour live show each weekday.
+He was the host of "SportsTalk Live," the network's one-hour live show each weekday.

-Once a month, SportsTalk Live has aired a special Friday edition called "SportsTalk Live Friday Tailgate Edition," which is taped in front of a live audience outside CSN Houston's downtown studio next to the House of Blues.
+Once a month, SportsTalk Live aired a special Friday edition called "SportsTalk Live Friday Tailgate Edition," which was taped in front of a live audience outside CSN Houston's downtown studio next to the House of Blues.
 The October 2013 edition featured Eschefelder interviewing Rockets players James Harden, Chandler Parsons, Patrick Beverley, Isaiah Canaan, and Rockets great Calvin Murphy.

 Besides his role on STL, Eschenfelder participated on other specialty programing on CSN Houston.
 As part of the "A Conversation With..." series, Eschenfelder had an exclusive interview with longtime Astros broadcaster and Ford Frick Award recipient, Milo Hamilton.
 The interview aired throughout September 2013.